2026 Guide to Voter Protection Opportunities for Lawyers

 • Staff Your Local Polling Place: Poll workers ensure we have safe, fair, efficient elections for all.
 Complete a poll worker application here.

 • Observe the Official Canvass: Volunteers will observe the official canvass and report on mass challenges to ballots and attempts to halt the canvassing process.
-Primary and General Election shifts are available in Michigan.
+Primary and General Election shifts are available in Michigan and Wisconsin.

 • Be an Election Protection Challenger: Challengers have the right to hold the actions of poll workers accountable if the Challenger believes that the poll worker is not following the law.
 Primary and General Election shifts are available in Michigan.